kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 After these steps, Inference Gateway will be prepared to predict, train, and route requests based on their SLOs.

-For details on configuring specific environment variables for SLO-aware routing, refer to the [InferencePool Helm Chart README](../../config/charts/inferencepool/README.md#slo-aware-router-environment-variables).
+For details on configuring specific environment variables for latency-based routing, refer to the [InferencePool Helm Chart README](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/config/charts/inferencepool/README.md#latency-based-router-environment-variables).

 ### Sending Requests

-To send a request with SLO-Aware Routing, you will need to specify the request SLOs and whether to route or not in the request header.
+To send a request with Latency-Based Routing, you will need to specify the request SLOs and whether to route or not in the request header.
 See [Request Headers](#request-headers) section above.

-If you have a standard setup via using the [Getting Started Guide](./getting-started-latest.md) and then followed the steps outlined above, below is an example inference request with SLOs specified and routing enabled:
+If you have a standard setup via using the [Getting Started Guide](getting-started-latest.md) and then followed the steps outlined above, below is an example inference request with SLOs specified and routing enabled:

 ```txt
 export GW_IP=$(kubectl get gateway/inference-gateway -o jsonpath='{.status.addresses[0].value}'):80